bridgecrew-perf4/kata-terraform/docs/exercises.md

 * convert the data resource_group, to be a resource resource_group
 * import the resource group that i've created in the portal

+### Acceptance:
+* test : $ terraform refresh, $ terraform state list
+    * The rg is now a resource

-* test : terraform apply : Does not create a new resource group
+* test : $ terraform apply
+    * Does not create a new resource group

-* test : Terraform destroy => The resource group that you made by hand, is no longer in the portal
+* test : $ Terraform destroy
+    * The resource group that you made by hand, is no longer in the portal

 ---